shareloqs/MPSDynamics/README.md

 * 2-site TDVP on chain MPS [2]
 * a variant of 1-site TDVP with dynamic bond-dimensions on chain MPS [3]

-The elementary tensor operations are implemented using the package [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl)
+The elementary tensor operations are implemented in all cases using the [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) package.

 # Installation